 At this time, regular federal student loan payments can resume, which may leave millions of borrowers in a scary financial situation.
 But there are other options for relief that go beyond the CARES act.

 You don’t have to be stuck with federal loan payments if you simply can’t afford them at this time.
 Whether you lost your job or are currently on furlough, there are actions you can take to regain some of the relief provided by the CARES Act.

 How can I continue to get relief on federal student loans?

-While the student loan benefits afforded by the CARES Act will soon come to an end, borrowers have choices when it comes to further relief.
+While the student loan benefits afforded by the CARES Act will come to an end at the start of 2022, borrowers have choices when it comes to further relief.
 One option is to request further forbearance or deferment of your federal student loans.
-If you plan on taking this route, it’s recommended that you don’t wait.

 Another option to get relief on federal student loans is to apply for an income-driven repayment plan.
 Under an income-driven repayment plan, you’ll get some relief because payments will be based on income.
 This means if you are not working or have suffered a pay-cut due to COVID-19, you may be able to secure a lower monthly payment for your loans for the meantime.
 This can result in hundreds of dollars of savings each month.